 The best solution for this is to clean up where they have sprayed and try and make your cat feel more relaxed.
 Try and spend more time with it and understand why they are feeling so anxious.

-Cat food Disagreement that causes your Maine Coon to smell
+Cat food sensitivity that causes your Maine Coon to smell

 Maine Coons, like us, sometimes have stomachs that disagree with what’s just been put in it.
 Therefore, if you notice that your cat is having stomach problems (which in-turn is causing rather nasty smells) then switch their food.